junxit/us-congress-bills-113/metadata.md

 - 2014-03-18 — Introduced in House
 - 2014-03-18 — Referred to the Committee on Education and the Workforce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2014-03-18 — Referred to the Committee on Education and the Workforce, and in addition to the Committee on Ways and Means, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2014-03-24 — Considered under suspension of the rules. (consideration: CR H2577-2589)
+- 2014-03-24 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+4275.
+- 2014-03-24 — Mrs. Brooks (IN) moved to suspend the rules and pass the bill.
+- 2014-03-24 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2577-2588)
+- 2014-03-24 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2577-2588)